 Country-wise, Brazil reported the highest burden of dengue cases and fatalities.
-Brazil recorded a total of 9,981,988 cases resulting in 5,707.30 cases per million which is a global record of dengue cases for any country.
-Brazil also recorded the highest number of deaths for DENV with 5791 deaths resulting in 26.76 deaths per million population (Fig 3).
-Laos reported the highest deaths per million population (28.16 deaths/M) with Brazil as second (26.75 deaths/M).
-In Europe in 2024, 213 dengue cases were reported in Italy, 83 cases in France, and 8 cases in Spain.
+Brazil recorded a total of 10,223,107 cases resulting in 47,698.82 cases per million which is a global record of dengue cases for any country.
+Brazil also recorded the highest number of deaths for DENV with 6,068 deaths resulting in 28.31 deaths per million population (Fig 3).
+Brazil reported the highest deaths per million population with French Guiana as second (26.90 deaths/M).
+In Europe in 2024, 213 dengue cases were reported in Italy, 85 cases in France, and 10 cases in Spain.
+Niger reported a very high case fatality rate (20.70%, 12 deaths of 58 Dengue cases), indicating a substantial under reporting of the cases.